 For the updated 2024 legislative platform, PPG, VCE staff and the Leg/Reg Task Group evaluated the 2023 Platform to identify if changes are needed in advance of the 2024 legislative session.
-As CAC members will notice, the draft 2024 platform proposes a number of minor wording and technical changes as well as several new issue areas.
+As Board members will note, the draft 2024 platform proposes a number of minor wording and technical changes as well as several new issues areas.
 They all reflect existing VCE policy and activity and topics that are anticipated for 2024.
 The document as a whole is meant to formalize and organize VCE's approach to legislative activity.
-It also includes more references to regulatory engagement and notes that for the 2025 update, VCE intends to better integrate regulatory matters more thoroughly with the assistance of VCE's regulatory consultant.
+It also includes more references to regulatory engagement and notes that for the 2025 update, VCE intends to more thoroughly integrate regulatory matters into the Platform with the assistance of VCE's regulatory consultant.

 The platform is meant to be an inward facing document to provide guidance to PPG and VCE staff for the 2024 legislative session and beyond.
+The CAC reviewed the draft platform and recommends approval.